feratholberton/ProyectoFinal/README.md

 # Backend Documentation

 ## Description
-This is the backend for **proyectoFinalELIO**, responsible for handling server logic, database communication, and exposing the API for the frontend.
+This is the backend for **proyecto Final ELIO**, responsible for handling server logic, database communication, and exposing the API for the frontend.

 ## Project Structure
 The main structure of the backend is as follows: